Don't have an account?

 Launched in 2013, the Forrest E. Mars, Jr. Chocolate History Grant has a special emphasis on uncovering and sharing chocolate’s role in global history as well as its influence on heritage and culture.
 Grant funds will be awarded for project(s) that investigate and/or educate on the history of chocolate and/or the chocolate making process as well as the anticipated audience reach.
 The scholarship process is competitive, and the awards will be made based on merit as judged by a panel of experts.
 The educational impact will be at the forefront of this decision process as will attention to equity, inclusion, and diversity in the proposal.

 A minimum of $50,000 in grant funds will be awarded.
-The winners of the Forrest E. Mars, Jr. Chocolate History Grant will be announced at the Annual Meeting of the Heritage Chocolate Society, to be held on February 7-8, 2023 in Richmond, Virginia.
+The winners of the Forrest E. Mars, Jr. Chocolate History Grant will be announced at the Annual Meeting of the Heritage Chocolate Society, to be held on February 27-28, 2024 in Washington, DC.
 Feedback on grant applications will be provided when the selection process is completed.

 Mars, Incorporated has spent over 100 years making some of our nation’s most beloved chocolate confections including M&M’S®, SNICKERS®, TWIX®, 3 MUSKETEERS®, and DOVE® Chocolate.
 Mars has a rich heritage in chocolate making, an expertise in the field of cocoa science and sustainability, and a deep understanding of chocolate making throughout history.
 With its origins in ancient Mesoamerica, chocolate has spread across the world, changing the way people experience food.
 Inspiring creativity, a catalyst for making family traditions, and the foundation for all manner of entertainment, chocolate’s unique story are woven through the pages of history in a distinct way.